eliona-smart-building-assistant/go-eliona/README.md

-# go-eliona #
+#Go Eliona

-go-eliona is a Go library for accessing resources within an [eliona](https://www.eliona.io/) environment.
+Go Eliona is a part of the Eliona App SDK.
+It provides a Go library for accessing resources within an ELiona environment.

 ## Installation ##